top of page

 As TCTSY was based on practical and clinical experiences working with trauma survivors this framework intends to be a refined and distinct approach for those with PTSD.
 By exploring moderators specifically for TCTSY (rather than yoga in general that is taught to trauma survivors) on PTSD, we further narrow and define characteristics of those for whom trauma-sensitive yoga would be most effective.
 As TCTSY appears feasible in quantitative and qualitative studies with growing evidence of effectiveness we hope to further understand the nuances of its effect.

-The purpose of this study is to pilot TCTSY yoga intervention for minoritized women in the Grady community who are experiencing PTSD following a sexual trauma.
-The study will examine the feasibility and acceptability of an 10-session yoga intervention that is trauma-sensitive and culturally responsive in its approach.
+The purpose of this study was to pilot TCTSY yoga intervention for minoritized women in the Grady community who are experiencing PTSD following a sexual trauma.
+The study examined the feasibility and acceptability of an 10-session yoga intervention that is trauma-sensitive and culturally responsive in its approach.

-The treatment consists of weekly group-based yoga sessions spanning the course of 10 consecutive weeks.
-Each session lasts 40-60 minutes and is currently being held over Zoom.
-During this treatment you will learn strategies to improve awareness of feelings, thoughts, and body sensations, and move gently through poses that improve your physical health and response to stress.
+The treatment consisted of weekly group-based yoga sessions spanning the course of 10 consecutive weeks.
+Each session lasted 40-60 minutes and was held over Zoom.
+During this treatment participants learned strategies to improve awareness of feelings, thoughts, and body sensations, and move gently through poses that improve their physical health and response to stress.

-Before, during, and after the intervention, the study will collect several types of clinical data.
-Before the first yoga session, a clinician will do an interview asking about trauma, PTSD, depression, and other physical and psychological symptoms.
-You will also be asked to answer questions about your symptoms halfway through the study as well and two weeks and three months after the yoga sessions have ended.
+Before, during, and after the intervention, the study collected several types of clinical data.
+Before the first yoga session, a clinician did an interview asking about trauma, PTSD, depression, and other physical and psychological symptoms.
+Participants were also asked to answer questions about their symptoms halfway through the study as well and two weeks and three months after the yoga sessions have ended.

-If you self-identify as a woman (over 18 years old) receiving care at Grady Memorial Hospital and have experienced sexual trauma, you may be eligible.
-You can fill out a referral form on our website (www.refertogtp.com).
+Participants were individuals who self-identify as a woman (over 18 years old) receiving care at Grady Memorial Hospital and have experienced sexual trauma.